Geographical Distribution of Minoan Forests

 Environmental Impact and Sustainability Practices

-• Coppicing: Many hardwood species were coppiced—cut back to the stump—to produce multiple new shoots for future fuel and poles.
+• Coppicing: Many hardwood species were periodically cut back to the stump to encourage multiple new shoots, providing renewable supplies of poles and fuelwood without killing the tree.

-• Controlled burning: Fire was used to clear underbrush and stimulate the regrowth of fire‑adapted pines.
+• Controlled Burning: Fire was used strategically to clear underbrush and promote the regeneration of fire-adapted species such as pines, maintaining healthy forest ecosystems.

 Archaeological Evidence of Timber Use